2022 Budget: 0.43% allocation insufficient for dilapidated airport facilities, aviation experts warn – The Sun Nigeria

 President of National Air Traffic Controllers Association (NATCA), Abayomi Agoro, said: “The amount is grossly inadequate to pay sufficient attention to a sector that’s worst hit by the pandemic.
 Our aviation agencies are being underfunded and the BASA funds needs to be reinvested in some of this important capital projects.
 Some airports facilities need urgent attention.
 For example, air navigation facilities, communication and landings aids can’t be ruled out.
 Now that the sector is gaining restoration, it is very important to invest in human capital development, trainings .
 The industry deserve more funding than less a digit appropriation.”

-While the chairman of the Air Transport Services Senior Staff Association of Nigeria (ATSSSAN), FAAN branch, Danjuma Ahmed said, “Energising the industry doesn’t depends on government spending on the industry, rather it’s determined by free movement which is dependent on the opening up of the sky by countries, the only impact from the budget is capital project initiation or completion which will positively affect the supply value chain.
+While the chairman of the Air Transport Services Senior Staff Association of Nigeria (ATSSSAN), Federal Airport Authority of Nigeria (FAAN) branch, Danjuma Ahmed said, “Energising the industry doesn’t depends on government spending on the industry, rather it’s determined by free movement which is dependent on the opening up of the sky by countries, the only impact from the budget is capital project initiation or completion which will positively affect the supply value chain.
+The projects needed are renovation and expansion of the GAT terminal, completion of runway lighting of 18L, upgraded of the Navigational Aids at Murtala Muhammed Airport, Lagos and Abuja and possibly the relocation of Abuja tower and the second Abuja runway.”

+The president of the National Association of Airline Pilots and Engineers (NAAPE) Galadima Abednego, told Daily Sun that “The amount allocated is grossly inadequate considering the capital intensive nature of aviation infrastructure.
+It also important for government to appreciate the catalytic business nature of aviation and a second Abuja runway is very critical.”

+The Chief Operating Officer of Tropical Arctic Logistics (TAL), Femi Adeniji, said the most important project that the minister should focus on is ensuring that there are sufficient facilities in all the airports and advised that money should not be wasted on setting up another airline.

 Leave a Reply